Fraud Blocker

 Beirut is the capital of Lebanon, and it’s a city with a lot going on.
 Some neighborhoods are right on the coast, like Manara Sea and Rouché.
 These spots are great if you love ocean views.
 Others, like Gemmazeh, are perfect if you’re into nightlife, with bars that make Beirut’s evenings some of the liveliest in the Middle East.

-One of the best spots to check out is the Pigeon Rocks, unique rock formations just off the coast.
-UNESCO recognizes them and is a big draw for visitors.
+One of the best spots to check out is Pigeon Rocks, a unique rock formation just off the coast.
+UNESCO recognizes them, and it is a big draw for visitors.

-To get around, you can use taxis or buses, but be prepared for heavy traffic—it can slow you down.
-Despite the traffic, there’s so much to see in Beirut that it’s worth the wait.
+You can use taxis or buses to get around, but be prepared for heavy traffic—it can slow you down.
+Despite the traffic, Beirut has so much to see that it’s worth the wait.

 1. See The Grand Serail (Government Palace)